Mia Martini: Success as Mia Martini

 In 1971, Martini was expected to perform at the TV show Canzonissima with the song "Cosa c'è di strano", but the song was released only in the summer of 1973 in a compilation by RCA Italiana.
-However, the compilation immediately withdrawn from the market to prevent the Ricordi (new record company of the singer since February 1972) reported the label for breach of contract.
+However, the compilation was immediately withdrawn from the market to prevent the Ricordi (new record company of the singer since February 1972) from reporting the label for breach of contract.

 In 1972, the label company RCA tried to get Martini to perform at Sanremo Music Festival with the song "Credo", but she was not selected.
 Her album was released anyway, but in very few copies.

 Hits: "Piccolo uomo" and "Minuetto" (1972–1973)

 When her producer Alberigo Crocetta left the label company RCA to join the record company Ricordi in Milan, Martini followed him and recorded "Piccolo uomo".
 The track was written by Bruno Lauzi and Michelangelo La Bionda, with music by Dario Baldan Bembo, who was initially opposed to entrusting the track to a relatively new artist.

 Destined, in fact, to the band I Camaleonti, the song was instead presented by Martini at the festival Pop, Beat, Western Express in London on 26 May 1972 and was played numerous times on the Italian radio show Alto gradimento.
 "Piccolo uomo" was proposed for the event Un disco per l'estate but was not selected.
-The single was proposed also to the summer song contests Cantagiro and Festivalbar, where Martini earned her first victory.
+The single was also proposed to the summer song contests Cantagiro and Festivalbar, where Martini earned her first victory.